-White collar crimes, in general, are non-violent crimes committed with the purpose of achieving financial gain.
+White-collar crimes, in general, are non-violent crimes committed with the purpose of achieving financial gain.
 Although they are non-violent, they can result in serious penalties.
-If you are being investigated for or charged with a white collar crime, contact our experienced criminal defense attorneys at Spolin Law P.C. today.
+If you are being investigated for or charged with a white-collar crime, contact our experienced criminal defense attorneys or staff members at Spolin Law P.C. today.
 Call us at (310) 424-5816 to find out how we can help you.

 Fraud is essentially committing a deceitful act for money.
 There are different types of fraud, including: